- 3 tablespoons vegetable oil

-- 1 small jar of pickled jalapeno slices, for serving
+- 1 small jar of pickled jalapeno slices or thinly sliced fresh jalapenos, for serving

-- Stir in the stew meat, chili powder, cumin, crushed red pepper, and oregano.
+Stir in the stew meat, chili powder, cumin, crushed red pepper, and oregano.
 Brown the meat for 5 to 6 minutes.
-Stir in the garlic, tomatoes, tomato paste, beef stock, and beans.
-Bring the liquid up to a boil and reduce to a simmer.
+Stir in the garlic and tomato paste and cook until fragrant, 1 to 2 minutes.
+Add the tomatoes and beef stock, bring the liquid up to a boil and reduce to a simmer.
 Simmer the liquid, uncovered and stirring occasionally, until the beef is tender, 1 to 1 1/2 hours.
+Add the beans and continue to simmer until thickened slightly, about 15 minutes longer.
 Skim any fat that comes to the surface.

-- To serve, place a handful of the chips in each shallow bowl.
+To serve, place a handful of the chips in each shallow bowl.
 Spoon the chili over the chips.
-Garnish with the grated cheese, sour cream and jalapenos.
+Garnish with the grated cheese, sour cream, jalapenos, and cilantro.

 *Note: If you're a fan of cilantro, we like to add about 1/3 cup of finely chopped cilantro stems to the chili when the tomatoes and broth are added.
 It adds a fresh, lively note to the deep, rich chili.